Dalton Gang: Coffeyville bank robbery

 Bill Dalton and Bill Doolin had been waiting several miles away with extra horses to aid the gang's escape.
 After getting tired of waiting, they left, only to learn later the fate of the gang.

 Grat and Bob Dalton, Dick Broadwell, and Bill Powers were all killed.
 Emmett Dalton received 23 gunshot wounds and survived (he was shot through the right arm, below the shoulder, through the left – right, in some accounts – hip and groin, and received 18-23 buckshot in his back).
 He was given a life sentence in the Kansas State Penitentiary in Lansing, Kansas, of which he served 14 years before being pardoned by Governor Ed Hoch in 1907.
 He moved to Hollywood, California, and became a real estate agent, author, and actor, and died in 1937 at age 66.
-Bill Doolin, "Bitter Creek" Newcomb, and Charlie Pierce, none of whom was at Coffeyville, were the only members left of the original Dalton Gang.
+Bill Doolin, "Bitter Creek" Newcomb, and Charley Pierce, none of whom was at Coffeyville, were the only members left of the original Dalton Gang.

 Years after the robberies and his release from prison, Emmett Dalton said that the relentless pressure put on them by Deputy US Marshal Heck Thomas as he hunted for them was a key factor in his gang's decision to commit the robberies.
 They hoped that a big haul from the banks would allow them to leave the territory and escape Thomas' heat.